arivanbastos/jill/README.md

 4. models: classes that represent the map where the location takes place.
 In this package are stored classes that represent the signals and signals datasets.
 5. utils: utility classes.

 The **Android library** have Android specific classes.
 You can use it to build Android applications.
-The Android folder contains the  library and the JILL application, wich allows you:
+The Android folder contains the  library and the JILL app, which allows you:

 1. Display your enviroment 2D map.
 2. Create reference objects and save them to map.